Articles in this section

 • Fixed several reporting bugs

-To upgrade your ChromeOS Agents to version 6.0:
+To upgrade your ChromeOS Agents

-ChromeOS Agent Troubleshooting
+ChromeOS Agent troubleshooting

 First, please ensure you have the latest ChromeOS Agent version installed on your device(s).